 Foreword

-This is the draft Neighbourhood Plan for the parish of Hartest.
+This is the revised draft Neighbourhood Plan for the parish of Hartest.
 It has been prepared by a Working Group of local residents established by the Parish Council and has been developed to establish a vision for the village and to help deliver the local community’s needs and aspirations for the period to 2036.
 Neighbourhood Plans were introduced in the 2011 Localism Act and, when complete, the Hartest Neighbourhood Plan will become part of the statutory town planning framework for the Babergh district.

 The Working Group has consulted and listened to village residents and local organisations on a wide range of issues that are of concern to the well-being, sustainability and long-term future of our rural community.
 Every effort has been made to ensure that the policies and actions contained in this document reflect those of Hartest residents.

-This document is the “pre-submission draft Neighbourhood Plan”.
-This means that it is the Plan that, subject to the outcomes of widespread consultation, will be submitted to Babergh District Council for taking through the formal stages of the process.
+This document is the second “pre-submission draft Neighbourhood Plan”.
+This means that although the Plan has already been subject to a formal round of consultation, the amendments that we’ve made to it are of a magnitude that require us to undertake a further round of consultation.
+The main areas of change in this version are:

+Amendment to the way the clusters of homes around the village are defined;

+Amending the type and nature of new homes that can be built within the defined clusters

+Renaming of the Special Landscape Area to Area of Special Landscape Quality

+Refining the Replacement Dwellings policy; and

+The recognition that a site at The Paddocks on Lawshall Road has been granted planning permission for six dwellings since the last version of the Plan.

+Following this round of consultation, the Plan will be submitted to Babergh District Council for them to take it through the final formal stages of the process.
 These will entail:

 a check that the Plan meets the legal requirements;